CT56567/pleasy/README.md

 8) New functions to set up site testing using varbase behat code.

-9) Automatical travis testing of any commits.
+9) Automatic CircleCI testing of any commits.

-10) These new functions to set up travis tests that respond to drupal core security updates automatically and if passing auto push to production.
+10) These new functions to set up CircleCI tests that respond to drupal core security updates automatically and if passing auto push to production.

-11) New update functions to set up travis tests that respond to varbase project updates, test automatically and create stage site which is tested automatically.
+11) New update functions to set up CircleCI tests that respond to varbase project updates, test automatically and create stage site which is tested automatically.
 One line code push to production.

-Other improvements: nginx as an option.
-Varnish as an option.
+Other improvements: Varnish as an option.
 Incorporate https://github.com/drevops/drevops

 Status codes

-pass: Working and passing Travis CI :white_check_mark:
+pass: Working and passing CircleCI  ☑

-works: Working but not yet integrated to Travis CI :heavy_check_mark:
+works: Working but not yet integrated to Travis CI  👷

-todo: Has not been looked at yet :question:
+todo: Has not been looked at yet   ❓

 # FUNCTION LIST
 <details>

-**<summary>addc: Add github credentials :white_check_mark: </summary>**
+**<summary>addc: Add github credentials 👷 </summary>**
 Usage: pl addc [OPTION]
   This script is used to add github credentials